arangodb/docs/3.7/aql/functions-array.md

 - returns **newArray** (array): *anyArray* with the element at *position* replaced by *replaceValue*, or appended to *anyArray* and possibly padded by *defaultPaddingValue*

+It is allowed to specify a position beyond the upper array boundary:
+- *replaceValue* is appended if *position* is equal to the array length
+- if it is higher, *defaultPaddingValue* is appended to *anyArray* as many times as needed to place *replaceValue* at *position*
+- if no *defaultPaddingValue* is supplied in above case, then a query error is raised

 **Examples**